epfl-si/ansible.suitcase/COOKBOOK.md

 : This `if` ... `fi` block is the idempotent operation that installs the suitcase by running it as a shell script downloaded from GitHub on-the-spot.
 That is, unless `ansible-deps-cache/.versions` already exists, which is the stamp file that the suitcase creates upon successful installation.
 One can configure a variety of parameters through environment variables, as documented in the comments [at the top of the suitcase's `install.sh`](./install.sh).

 ⑥
 : In order to use the installed suitcase, a couple of environment variables must be set, most notably `$PATH` so that the wrapper script picks up the right `ansible`, `ansible-playbook` etc. executables.
-The other two variables only matter for the `SUITCASE_ANSIBLE_REQUIREMENTS` feature, but it doesn't hurt to throw them in even if you don't (yet) have a [`requirements.yml` file](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#installing-roles-and-collections-from-the-same-requirements-yml-file).
+The other two variables let Ansible pick up dependencies installed using the `SUITCASE_ANSIBLE_REQUIREMENTS` feature; it doesn't hurt to have them, even if you don't (yet) have a [`requirements.yml` file](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#installing-roles-and-collections-from-the-same-requirements-yml-file).

 ⑦
 : The suitcase comes with [a small run-time shell library](./lib.sh) with a few handy functions such as `fatal` (but also `warn`, `read_interactive` and more), which your wrapper script may want to call.

 ⑧
-: ...
-And that's pretty much it.
+: The script transfers control to `ansible-playbook` at the end and...
+That's pretty much it.

-## Add a `--prod` flag
+## Adding a `--prod` flag

-If you still don't trust Ansible enough to let the intern mess with production through it (until such time that you reveal the secret flag to them!), here's something you could do:
+Maybe you still don't trust Ansible enough to let the intern mess with production through it — That is, until you, and you only, decide to reveal the secret flag to them!
+If so, here's something you could do:

 1. Teach your `foosible` wrapper to parse the command line, for instance: <pre>
 declare -a ansible_args